 How to Treat Frozen Shoulder (Besides Dry Needling)?

 Dry needling is not the only treatment available to address your frozen shoulder.
-In fact, I’d recommending using dry needling as a piece of your rehab strategy vs a stand-alone treatment.
+In fact, I’d recommend using dry needling as a piece of your rehab strategy vs a stand-alone treatment.
 Other treatments that may help relieve pain and improve functional deficits from adhesive capsulitis include:

 - Chiropractic adjustments (joint manipulation) – To address joint stiffness and loss of range of motion.